What is genital lymphedema?

 - Secondary: This type is caused by something outside the person’s body.
 Causes include:

-- The less common causes of secondary genital lymphedema include:
+- Less common causes of secondary genital lymphedema include:

-- Crohn’s disease (irritation, swelling, or inflammation of the intestines)
+- Crohn’s disease (irritation, swelling and inflammation of the intestines).

 What causes genital lymphedema?